Open topic with navigation

 An unreachable NuoDB Admin process continues to be recorded in the durable domain configuration.
 When NuoDB Command's

-show domain summary command indicates that an admin process is unreachable then any processes that communicate with the unavailable admin process are also shown as being unreachable.
+show domain command indicates that an admin process is unreachable then any processes that communicate with the unavailable admin process are also shown as being unreachable.

 nuocmd).
 For more information on NuoDB Command and other command line tools, see Command Line Tools.